 - Cook till the onions have softened and turned translucent, and all the liquid has been absorbed - about 4 to 5 minutes.
 Do a taste test and salt if needed.

 - The finishing touch - Squeeze lemon juice over the ground chicken and add coriander leaves.
 Mix well.

 - Serve - Gently separate the leaves from the lettuce.
 To serve, place spoonfuls of the chicken mixture in the center of a lettuce leaf.
 Enjoy immediately.

-- Make sure you use organic ground chicken made from 100% breast meat such as Bell and Evan’s ground chicken from Whole Foods.
-This ensures that bones are not added to your ground chicken.
+- Make sure you use organic ground chicken made from 100% breast meat, such as Bell and Evan’s ground chicken from Whole Foods.
+This ensures that there are no bones in your chicken.